angeloxx/cert-manager-essendi-xc-issuer/README.md

 ```

 Required parameters are:
-* authSecretName: name of the secret that contains the credentials used to authenticate with the Essendi XC API
+* authSecretName: name of the secret that contains the credentials used to authenticate with the essendi xc API
 * ignoreHostInApiResponse: if set to true, the issuer will ignore the host in the API response.
-This is useful when using a load balancer or reverse proxy in front of the Essendi XC API.
+This is useful when using a load balancer or reverse proxy in front of the essendi xc API.
-* profileName: name of the profile defined in the Essendi XC.
+* profileName: name of the profile defined in the essendi xc.
 This is the profile that will be used to issue the certificate.
-* subscriberName: name of the subscriber defined in the Essendi XC.
+* subscriberName: name of the subscriber defined in the essendi xc.
-* url: the base URL of the Essendi XC API server.
+* url: the base URL of the essendi xc API server.

-optionally you can define also a set of custom fields that will be passed to the Essendi XC API and added as metadata to all the requests.
-Custom fields must be previously defined in the Essendi XC, then the CRD can be used to set it, eg:
+optionally you can define also a set of custom fields that will be passed to the essendi xc API and added as metadata to all the requests.
+Custom fields must be previously defined in the essendi xc, then the CRD can be used to set it, eg:

 ```yaml
 apiVersion: essendixc.angeloxx.ch/v1alpha1